thebkht/capstone-robot-api/README.md

 ## Development Notes

-- Camera endpoints automatically prefer an attached OAK-D/DepthAI device and fall back to the placeholder JPEG when no hardware or camera driver is available.
-Ensure the `depthai` Python package is installed on the target system to enable the live stream.
+- Camera endpoints automatically prefer an attached OAK-D/DepthAI device unless `CAMERA_FORCE_WEBCAM=1` is set.
+In webcam mode the service captures frames from the specified USB device (default `0`) using OpenCV.
 - Update the data returned by telemetry and discovery endpoints to reflect real robot values as sensors and subsystems come online.